RhetTbull/osxphotos/README.md

 ** Templating System **

-With the --directory option you may specify a template for the export directory.
-This directory will be appended to the export path specified in the export DEST argument to export.
+With the --directory and --filename options you may specify a template for the export directory or filename, respectively.
+The directory will be appended to the export path specified in the export DEST argument to export.
 For example, if template is '{created.year}/{created.month}', and export desitnation DEST is '/Users/maria/Pictures/export', the actual export directory for a photo would be '/Users/maria/Pictures/export/2020/March' if the photo was created in March 2020.
+Some template substitutions may result in more than one value, for example '{album}' if photo is in more than one album or '{keyword}' if photo has more than one keyword.
+In this case, more than one copy of the photo will be exported, each in a separate directory or with a different filename.

 The templating system may also be used with the --keyword-template option to set keywords on export (with --exiftool or --sidecar), for example, to set a